top of page

 “Dreams do come true. “

-I heard it like a faint, sarcastic whisper from some dark ether world.
+I heard it like a faint, sarcastic whisper from some dark ether-world.

 “Not fair” was the next thought that followed.

-My dreams were smashed when I hit the ground in a freak riding accident, along with my bones, ribs, jaw, and punctured lungs.
+My dreams were smashed when I hit the ground in that freak riding accident, along with my bones, ribs, jaw, and punctured lungs.
 I spent four months on the couch.
 Ten before turning a decent corner.

 Because they had to end.